 Hey everyone!
 How’s your week gone?
 Mine has been busy, as usual, but I did manage to get a project in this past weekend!
-This box pleated bed skirt was even easier than I expected… I KNOW that anyone can make this “sew or no sew” bed linen!
+This DIY was even easier than I expected… I KNOW that anyone can make this easy sew or no-sew pleated bed skirt!
 Why don’t we take a look?!

-(Keeping it real here, friends… my bedroom, just like the rest of My Wee Abode, is a work in progress!
+Keeping it real here, people… my bedroom, just like the rest of My Wee Abode, is a work in progress!
 Do you feel the same about your home?
 Oh good!
-We can be besties!)
+Let’s be friends!

 This post may contain affiliate links, at no additional cost to you.